-Please take some time to review the enclosed information in your year-end update, and should you have any questions or concerns, of course feel free to call.
-If we have not heard from you, we will keep in touch and look forward to connecting with you again very soon.
-As always, we consider it an honor and privilege to be helping you with your planning and we look forward to doing so for many years to come.
+Please take some time to review the enclosed update and should you have any questions or concerns, or if your objectives have changed in any way, please feel free to call.
+As always, we consider it an honor and a privilege to be working with you to help manage your finances and look forward to doing so for many years to come.

 MSFS, CLU, ChFC, AEP®, AIF®